statisticsnorway/react-form-fields-library/README.md

 ### How to import this library directly from GitHub (useful in early development)
 1. In your React application run `yarn add https://github.com/statisticsnorway/dc-react-form-fields-library.git`
     * Optionally add `#name-of-branch` at the end to use a specific branch
-2. Import the component in your React application with `import { UIFormField } from 'dc-react-form-fields-library'`
+2. Import the component in your React application with `import { UIFormField } from 'react-form-fields-library'`

 ##### Note:
-* When imported from GitHub the library does not automatically stay up to date with the latest commits so you have to run `yarn upgrade dc-react-form-fields-library` to get the latest "build"
+* When imported from GitHub the library does not automatically stay up to date with the latest commits so you have to run `yarn upgrade react-form-fields-library` to get the latest "build"

 ### Test it yourself
 The first time you clone the repository, remember to run `yarn install`